advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/email.md

 ![](/assets/email_setting.png)

-\#\#\# Group Level
+### Group

 Choose a defined level according to your notification strategy.
 Default is  "Critical"  means notifying message in time.

+### Template

+ Support **HTML **and **Text** content.
+You can pre-define your message template here.
+When you call "/send" API, you don't need to send entire message string every time, just send the variables.
+If you don't use template, leave template blank.

+ For example, we pre-define a sentence contains a variable {cocktail} and a picture.

 ### Add a Member